-Between 2005 and 2014, AF&PA members reduced their greenhouse gas emissions by 16 percent, surpassing out Better Practices, Better Planet 2020 goal of 15 percent reduction.
+Between 2005 and 2014, AF&PA members reduced their greenhouse gas (GHG) emissions by 16 percent, surpassing our Better Practices, Better Planet 2020 goal of 15 percent reduction.

-Federal, regional and state climate change policies and programs are being considered or implemented across our nation to address GHG emissions.
+Nonetheless, some regional and state government policies are being considered or implemented across our nation to reduce GHG emissions.
 These policies must balance environmental, social and economic concerns to ensure that our nation’s economy and the paper and wood products industry remain globally competitive.
-Policies should also recognize the industry’s unique role and early actions to reduce GHGs, including the efficient production and use of large quantities of carbon-neutral biomass energy, sustainable forest management and procurement practices, carbon sequestration, electricity generation and paper recycling.
+They also should recognize the industry’s unique role and early actions to reduce GHGs, including the efficient production and use of large quantities of carbon-neutral biomass energy, sustainable forest management and procurement practices, carbon sequestration, electricity generation and paper recycling.

-GHG regulations should ensure least cost compliance and electricity reliability.
+Policymakers should reassess the need for GHG regulations in light of ongoing, market-driven GHG reductions, and any regulations should ensure least cost compliance and electricity reliability.

 The Clean Power Plan (CPP) federal regulation of GHG emissions from existing electric utilities under the Clean Air Act (CAA) was stayed by the Supreme Court in February 2016.
 The stay removes the states’ obligation to submit compliance plans to EPA until after litigation is resolved.
 This federal regulation is flawed and should be abandoned.